Expert Medical Negligence Solicitors in Lichfield

 We offer a No Win No Fee* claims standard to remove the financial risk from your shoulders and place them under a solicitor’s review.
 If your application is unsuccessful, they will waive their right to any legal fees.
 Ergo, you don’t need to pay a lawyer who fails to win you any compensation.

 If you receive compensation then your solicitor will claim your expenses back from the other party.
 You will pay your lawyer a success fee you both agree upon at the start of the claim process.
-It will be no more than 25% of your final compensation award.
+Standard fees for successful claims are 25% of the compensation you receive.

 Medical Negligence Claims FAQ